-Calculated rates are shipping rates that are based on the weight of your shipment and its destination.
-It also provides information on additional handling fees, shipping times, and taxes, which helps manage the expectations of your customers.
+Calculated rates at checkout can also help.
+These are shipping rates that are based on the weight of your shipment and its destination.
+Third-party plugins like Easyship can also provide information on additional handling fees, shipping times, and taxes, which helps manage the expectations of your customers.

 Not only does it allow you to remain transparent to your customers, but charging exact rates allow you to avoid overspending on shipping.

 When done correctly, free shipping can lead to a conversion rate increase.